-Fairfield City includes one of the largest industrial areas (comprising the Smithfield/Wetherill Park Industrial Estates) in the Western Parkland City, with the highest concentration of economic activity and concentration of jobs in the City.
-The industrial estate has an established industry base and its competitive strengths are in advanced manufacturing, transport, logistics, trade and warehousing which significantly contribute to the NSW economy.
-Wetherill Park TAFE plays a complementary role in these industry clusters, further supporting industry development by providing place specific programs to facilitate industry needs and skill development as well as research and development.
+Fairfield City includes the largest industrial area (comprising the Smithfield/Wetherill Park Industrial Estates) in the Western Parkland City, with the highest concentration of economic activity and concentration of jobs in the City.
+The industrial estate has established industry base and its competitive strengths are in advanced manufacturing, transport, logistics & trade and warehousing, which significantly contribute to the NSW economy.
+Wetherill Park TAFE plays a complimentary role in these industry clusters, further supporting industry development by providing place specific programs to facilitate industry needs and skill development as well as research and development